EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/The%20circuit%20on%20a%20copper%20clad.PNG)

-"Figure 9: The circuit on a copper clad"
+*Figure 9: The circuit on a copper clad*

 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/The%20circuit%20on%20a%20matrix%20board.PNG)

-"Figure 10: The circuit on a matrix board"
+*Figure 10: The circuit on a matrix board*